OPMDG/opm-doc/probes/check_pgactivity.rst

  Estimate bloat on B-tree indexes.

- Warning and critical thresholds accept a comma separated list of either raw number(for a size), size (eg. 125M) or percentage.
-The thresholds stand for bloat size, not object size.
+ Warning and critical thresholds accept a comma-separated list of either raw number(for a size), size (eg. 125M), or percentage.
+The thresholds apply to *bloat* size, not object size.
 If a percentage is given, the threshold will apply to the bloat size compared to the total index size.
-If multiple threshold values are passed, check_pgactivity will choose the one resulting in the biggest bloat size allowed.
+If multiple threshold values are passed, check_pgactivity will choose the largest (bloat size) value.

- This service supports argument \ ``--exclude REGEX``\  to exclude relation matching the given regexp from the check.
-The regexps apply on "schema_name.relation_name".
-You can give multiple \ ``--exclude REGEX``\ .
+ This service supports argument a \ ``--exclude REGEX``\ parameter to exclude relation matching the regular expression.
+The regular expression applies to "schema_name.relation_name".
+You can use multiple \ ``--exclude REGEX``\ parameters.

- Warning, with a non-superuser role, only index on table the role is granted to access are checked!
+ **Warning**: With a non-superuser role, only indexes on the table the role is granted access to are checked!

- Perfdata will give the number of indexes concerned by warning and critical threshold per database.
+ Perfdata will return the number of indexes of concern, by warning and critical threshold per database.